Former savings banks prime targets for Spain aid

 Reports that former directors at NovaCaixaGalicia and Alicante-based CAM had awarded themselves handsome severance pay packages after they were taken over by the state provoked public outrage last year.

-Now Spain could even be considering folding all its rescued banks into one nationalized bank if planned auctions were not successful, a senior Economy Ministry source has said.
+Now Spain could even be considering folding all its rescued banks into one nationalised bank if planned auctions were not successful, a senior Economy Ministry source has said.

 Some mergers and sales are still happening.
 Former savings banks Ibercaja and Caja 3 are beginning a three-way merger with Liberbank.
 Together they hold toxic real estate assets of around 11.8 billion euros, around a quarter of the amount held by Bankia and parent company BFA.